The Last Kingdom: Plot summary

-Uhtred hopes to escape Kjartan's assassins by spreading the rumour that he too died in the hall burning.
-Uhtred then joins King Alfred in Wessex.
-There he learns to read and write, and sails with Alfred's fleet of 12 ships against the Danes.
-After a battle with the Danes, he meets Ragnar the Younger, Earl Ragnar's eldest son, and tells him how his father died and that Thyra was kidnapped.
-They part friends, swearing that one day they will band together to take revenge on Kjartan and rescue Thyra.
-Seeking to take command of the fleet, Uhtred gains it on the condition that he marries the orphaned Wessex girl Mildrith.
-He is not told that, by marrying her, he will also assume her family's very large debt to the Church.
+Uhtred then joins King Alfred in Wessex during the year 874 AD.
+There he reluctantly learns to read and write at Alfred's insistence, because the king's military commanders must be able to read his written orders.
+He is given command of Alfred's new small fleet of 12 ships.
+After a battle with the Danes, he meets with Ragnar the Younger, Earl Ragnar's eldest son, and tells him how his father died and that Thyra was kidnapped.
+They part friends, swearing that one day they will take revenge on Kjartan and rescue Thyra.

+Alfred orders Uhtred to marry a pretty orphaned Wessex girl named Mildrith in order to try to bind him to Wessex.
+Uhtred is not told that, by marrying her, he will also assume her father's enormous debt to the Church.

 Afterwards, he takes part in a siege against Guthrum, and is among a group of hostages exchanged when the Danes and West Saxons make peace.
 Staying with the Danes in the city over the winter, he again meets Ragnar, who saves him from death when Guthrum breaks the peace and murders the other Saxon hostages.
 Uhtred then escapes to find his wife.
 She was taken by Odda the Younger, another Wessex ealdorman, to the north.
-There he fights in the Battle of Cynwit, where Uhtred kills the renowned Danish leader Ubba Ragnarsson in single combat.

-Uhtred then rides with his men to Exanceaster to find his wife and newborn son, instead of going directly to inform Alfred of his victory.
+At the age of 20, during the 877 AD, he fights in the critical Battle of Cynwit, where he kills the renowned Danish leader Ubba in single combat.
+Uhtred then rides to Exanceaster to find his wife and newborn son, instead of going immediately to personally inform Alfred of his victory as strongly advised by his wiser friend.